noopkat/acoustic-model-machine/README.md

 └── transcription.txt
 ```

-### Importing the acoustic adaptation dataset into Custom Speech Services
+### Importing the acoustic adaptation dataset into Custom Speech Service

 1. Compress all audio files in the dataset into a flat zip file.
 2. Follow the [official documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-speech-service/customspeech-how-to-topics/cognitive-services-custom-speech-create-acoustic-model) to import.